-SUMO Technical Writing Program
+SUMO Technical Writing Program.
+Currently not active

 Table of Contents

 The Firefox web browser is Mozilla's flagship open-source project used by millions of people.
 Mozilla is a global, nonprofit organization dedicated to making the web better.
-We emphasize principle over profit, and believe that the Web is a shared public resource to be cared for, not a commodity to be sold.
+We emphasize principle over profit, and believe that the web is a shared public resource to be cared for, not a commodity to be sold.